-Elizabeth Thompson, Ph.D. is a child/adolescent mental health executive with an established track record of optimizing service delivery to traumatized children and families through organizational leadership, workforce development, policy & program development, grants management, regulatory compliance and building community relationships.
-In her current position, she serves as Director of the Center for Child and Family Traumatic Stress at Kennedy Krieger Institute.
-Since 2003, Dr. Thompson has been a member of the National Child Traumatic Stress Network, and is recognized for her contributions to several national workgroups and “expert panels”, advancing key initiatives in the child traumatic stress field.
+Elizabeth Thompson, PhD is a mental health executive with an established track record of optimizing service delivery to traumatized children and families through organizational leadership, workforce development, policy & program development, grants management, regulatory compliance and building community relationships.
+In her current position, she serves as Vice President of the Department of Family and Community Interventions at Kennedy Krieger Institute.
+The Outpatient Department consists of three programs--Center for Child and Family Traumatic Stress, Therapeutic Foster Care, and Early Head Start, and provides treatment and early intervention services to children and families with exposure to abuse, violence and major loss.

 Emily Driscoll-Roe, LCSW-C, is a Social Work Manager at the Center for Child and Family Traumatic Stress at Kennedy Krieger Institute in Baltimore.
 She received her undergraduate degree from Fordham University in 1993, and her master’s degree in Social Work from New York University in 1996.
 She has provided therapeutic services to children, adolescents and their families since 1996, and has practiced in New York City; Dayton, Ohio; and Baltimore.
 At the Center for Child and Family Traumatic Stress, she received extensive training in the field of trauma treatment, with particular expertise in the area of sexual abuse.
 Through her work at the Traumatic Stress Center, Driscoll-Roe became especially interested in the impact of vicarious trauma on clinicians working with traumatized families.
 She co-founded the Center’s Vicarious Trauma Processing Group and provides training on managing vicarious trauma and burn-out to mental health professionals.

-Betsy Offermann, LCSW-C, is co-director of the Center for Child and Family Traumatic Stress Training.
-She received her bachelor's degree in social work in 1984, and her master's degree in 1985 from the University of Maryland.
+Betsy Offermann, LCSW-C, is a Clinical Manager at the Center for Child and Family Traumatic Stress at Kennedy Krieger Institute in Baltimore.
+She received her bachelor's degree in social work in 1984 and her master's degree in 1985 from the University of Maryland.
 In 1988, she completed a post-master's certificate in marital and family therapy.
-She has more than 23 years of experience providing treatment services to sexually abused children and their families.
-The SMART Model (Safety, Mentoring, Advocacy, Recovery, and Treatment) was developed by Offermann to address problematic sexual behavior in young children with sexual abuse.
-Offermann also helped to develop a video now used state-wide to train child care workers, investigators, mental health providers and parents on the impact of sexual abuse.
-She has presented locally and nationally, and served as co-chair of the 2006 Governor's Conference on Child Abuse and Neglect.
+She has more than 34 years of experience providing treatment services to sexually abused children and their families.
+The SMART Model (Safety, Mentoring, Advocacy, Recovery, and Treatment) was developed by Offermann to address problematic sexual behavior in young children who have experienced sexual abuse.
+Offermann also helped to develop a video that is now used state-wide to train child care workers, investigators, mental health providers and parents on the impact of sexual abuse.
+She has given presentations about her work locally and nationally, and served as co-chair of the 2006 Governor's Conference on Child Abuse and Neglect.
 Offermann has trained staff, mentors, investigators and child welfare workers to improve understanding of the impact of trauma and effective treatment strategies.